 BEST FOR REHAB

 If you’ve got an injury you’re recovering from and need a form of exercise so you don’t lose your mind on the couch, this elliptical is great for physical therapy.
-This elliptical was designed by Sole engineers in collaboration with physical therapists so the pedals are 15 inches long with a 20-inch stride length and a 2-degree inward slope to protect knees and ankles from increased stress.
-It has ten workouts programmed into the machine, so fewer than other options but still a solid number.
-This system is also very quiet, with a fluid-smooth drive system designed for minimal noise.
-There are 20 different resistance levels and it comes with built-in grip heart rate monitors as well as a chest strap for tracking your exertion during your workout.
-This machine also has a heavy-duty steel frame and looks very stable for a balanced workout overall.
+It was designed by Sole engineers in collaboration with physical therapists so the pedals are 15 inches long with a 20-inch stride length and a 2-degree inward slope to protect knees and ankles from increased stress.
+It has 10 programmed workouts, and the system is very quiet, with a fluid-smooth drive system designed for minimal noise.
+There are 20 different resistance levels, a built-in grip heart rate monitor and a chest strap for tracking your exertion during your workout.

 6. Sunny Health & Fitness Elliptical Machine

-This is a solid bare-bones elliptical machine for adding to your home gym purely for cardio workouts to complement other routines.
-It’s affordable, solid and comes with everything you need for a solid sweat sesh without spending exorbitant amounts of cash.
-It has eight different levels of resistance that you can switch between easily with a micro-controller.
+This elliptical comes from our favorite affordable fitness brand, Sunny Health & Fitness.
+It’s solid and comes with everything you need for a great at-home sweat session without spending exorbitant amounts of cash.
+It has eight different levels of resistance that you can easily switch between with a microcontroller.
 There’s a digital monitor that tracks metrics like speed, distance and pulse, and both the handlebars and foot pedals are anti-slip so you stay as secure as possible.
-There are onboard stabilizers that make getting on and off as smooth as possible, and this machine is very compact — so it’s also a great option if you’re short on space.

 EASY TO ASSEMBLE